tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 ### Overview of Current Research

-Building on the study of Canfield et al. (2017), we aimed to test xxx.

 Despite existing studies on energy-use communication and format effects, limited research has explored how different numerical representations influence consumers’ ability to create accurate energy conservation